Content:

 Sequence result

-A sequence ends by definition if the possession changes from one team to another, or if the ball goes dead (out of play, free-kick awarded etc.).
+A sequence ends by definition if the possession changes from one team to another, or (if the possession changes from one team to another) when the ball goes dead (out of play, free-kick awarded etc.).
 Depending on the last event in a sequence, each sequence can have either a positive, neutral or negative result.
 In the table below, you can find a definition of each sequence result.
 The sequence result is displayed visually in the pitch view using the colors red (negative), orange (neutral), and green (positive).

 Table 1: Sequence Results